-John has represented clients in matters before a number of agencies, including the US Department of Justice, Antitrust Division, the US Federal Trade Commission, and the US Commodity Futures Trading Commission, as well as a number of enforcement agencies around the world.
+John represents clients before a number of US agencies, including the Department of Justice, Federal Trade Commission, Securities and Exchange Commission, and Commodity Futures Trading Commission, as well as numerous enforcement agencies around the world.

 - Representing a major APAC shipping and logistics company in a multi-jurisdictional investigation by DOJ Antitrust Division and foreign authorities into allegations of market-division and bid-rigging in the ocean cargo shipping industries.